 • Politics and Society in 20th Century Ireland

-In International Relations, you will have to take core module (International Relations) and can choose you over two IR modules among the following list:
+International Relations will have to take the core module (International Relations) and then choose over two IR modules among the following list:

 • Deeply Divided Societies